-We started our little adventure by the Lake, for a daily dose of beauty and to take some more photos of it – though these will never do justice to how vast and breathtaking it is.
-We then walked up through the residential part of town, and saw some truly gorgeous houses.
-We obviously picked out which house we would buy, only to change our minds with each new one we spotted.
+We started our little adventure by the Lake Wanaka, for a daily dose of beauty and to take some more photos of it – though these will never do justice to how vast and breathtaking it is.
+We then walked up through the residential part of town and saw some truly gorgeous houses.
+Obviously, we picked out which house we would choose to buy, only to change our minds with each new one we spotted.

-After walking a fair distance, we finally reached the main road which is pretty isolated, just grass and mountains as far as the eye can see until you reach the winery.
-The entrance to said winery doesn’t look like much at all, and it’s difficult to tell if it’s open to the public, but as we had walked all that way we decided to try our luck and begun meandering up the long gravelly drive.
+After walking a fair distance, we finally reached the main road which is pretty isolated; just grass and mountains as far as the eye can see until you reach the winery.
+The entrance to said winery doesn’t look like much at all, and it’s difficult to tell if it’s open to the public.
+As we had walked all that way we decided to try our luck and begun meandering up the long gravelly drive.
 A car or two went by, both stopping to say hello, so we assumed we were fine to proceed.

 We entered the winery and marvelled at the minimalistic interiors.
-There were a couple of rooms that we couldn’t nosy around in as they were setting up for a wedding, and honestly I decided then and there that it would be my dream venue – despite being a tad far away from home…
+There were a couple of rooms that we couldn’t nosy around in as they were setting up for a wedding.
+Honestly, I decided then and there that it would be my dream venue – despite Wanaka being a tad far away from home!

-Next we moseyed on through to the tasting room, and though they had just started one spiel, they were incredibly welcoming and invited us to join them.
-This room is gorgeous; it’s all wooden beams and ginormous windows which look out onto the Lake and allow for the glorious sunshine to seep through.
+Next, we moseyed on through to the tasting room.
+Though they had just started one spiel, they were incredibly welcoming and invited us to join them.
+This room is gorgeous!
+It’s all wooden beams and ginormous windows which look out onto the Lake, allowing for the glorious sunshine to seep through.
 The perfect spot for a little vino.

-I won’t lie and try to make out that I am some sort wine connoisseur because that is so far from the truth.
+I won’t lie and try to make out that I am some sort of wine connoisseur because that is so far from the truth.
 All I can tell you is that the wine was deeeelish.
-So much so, that we snapped up a bottle of our favourite one from the tasting and ordered a sharing platter for two – that’s right, they even have snacks and some picnic benches for a little a la carte dining.
+So much so, that we snapped up a bottle of our favourite one from the tasting and ordered a sharing platter for two.
+That’s right, they even have snacks and some picnic benches for a little a la carte dining.

 It was just one of those magical days.
-The sun was shining and warm, the wine was chilled, the share-platter was all home grown (organic wild boar sausage, alongside a couple of cheeses and chutneys), the views were like nothing we had ever seen before.
-We sat for at least an hour, before wandering around the rest of the grounds and eventually making out way back.
+The sun was shining and warm, the wine was chilled, the share-platter was all homegrown (organic wild boar sausage, alongside a couple of cheeses and chutneys), the views were like nothing we had ever seen before.
+We sat for at least an hour, before wandering around the rest of the grounds and eventually making our way back.

-On the way back, with the grounds looking even more stunning than before, I remember thinking ‘this is my happy place, this was a truly perfect day and I will never forget it‘.
+On the way back, with the grounds looking even more stunning than before.
+I honestly remember thinking ‘this is my happy place, this is a truly perfect day and I will never forget it‘.
 It’s not often that we recognise our favourite memories whilst they are happening, but on this occasion, we really did.